Chapter 7 Means Test in Florida Made Clear: Do You Qualify?

 Financial stress feels like a heavy burden, but you shouldn’t carry it alone.
 If you’re ready to explore what the Chapter 7 means test in Florida means for your family, the compassionate team at Ozment Law is ready to stand at your side.
 With decades of hands-on experience and a commitment to each client, we help you take safe, confident steps forward.
 Let’s talk about your Chapter 7 eligibility, protect your home, and get you real relief and not just promises.
 Call us today at (772) 344-9090 for a personal conversation and find the hope you’ve been searching for.

-Bankruptcy petition document with judge's gavel on blue background.
+Bankruptcy petition form with pen on desk.

 October 28, 2025